5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>Preparation: Dos and Don'ts</strong></summary>

 ### Dos and Don'ts
-Before you copy the EFI onto your system SSD/HDD, follow each of the next steps precisely:
+Before you copy the EFI onto your system SSD/HDD, follow each of the next steps precisely if you want a working system!

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
-Also perform an NVRAM reset prior to booting.
+- **Perform an NVRAM Reset**
 - **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
 The major differences between them are:
 	- `config.plist` uses `MacBookPro10,1` as System Definition.
 It can run everything from macOS 10.13 High Sierra up to macOS 11 Big Sur.
 Big Sur requires changing the `SystemProductName` to `MacBookPro11,1`, though.
 Adjust `csr-active-config` accordingly.
 	- `config_Monterey.plist` uses `MacBookPro11,4` and is for booting macOS Monterey (obvioulsy).
 It uses a different combination of Bluetooth Kexts for Broadcom Cards, otherwise the system won't boot (see "Wifi/Bluetooth" further down).